-One primary bottleneck of the data collection efficiency at E906/SeaQuest is the slow Data Acquisition System (DAQ).
-A very tight trigger level selection has been implemented in E906/SeaQuest so as to accommodate as many events in our limited DAQ bandwidth as possible.
-In the summer shutdown between Run-IV (FY-2016) and Run-V (FY-2017), we will be upgrading our DAQ system to increase the bandwidth by a factor of 10, which will be available for the last run of E906/SeaQuest and following experiments.
+The primary bottleneck of the data collection efficiency at E906/SeaQuest was the slow Data Acquisition System (DAQ).
+A very tight trigger level selection was implemented as to accommodate as many events in the limited DAQ bandwidth as possible.
+The DAQ system was upgraded for SpinQuest to reduce this bottleneck as much as possible.
+We anticipate using the same SpinQuest DAQ.

-Another limiting factor of the data collection efficiency at E906/SeaQuest is the unstable instantaneous beam intensity, which is sometimes more than one order of magnitude larger than average.
-To prevent the spectrometer from being completely saturated, the total number of protons delivered to the target has to be limited to be less than 6×10^{12} per spill, to indirectly constrain the instantaneous beam intensity.
+Another limiting factor of the data collection efficiency at E906/SeaQuest was the unstable instantaneous beam intensity, which is sometimes more than one order of magnitude larger than average.
+To prevent the spectrometer from being completely saturated, the total number of protons delivered to the target has to be limited to no more than 3×10^{12} per spill, to indirectly constrain the instantaneous beam intensity.
 This also requires the data taking to be inhibited on all neighboring RF buckets when a high intensity bucket arrives.
-After careful optimization, E906/SeaQuest has been able to record on average 2.67×10^{12} protons per spill, which corresponds to 7.7×10^{17} protons per calendar year.
+After careful optimization, E906/SeaQuest has been able to record on average 2.67×10^{12} protons per spill, but the polarized target limit has been studied carefully and is limited to about half of that for the most helium conservative type of running.
+The theoretical limit has been calculated to be as high as 4×10^{12} protons per spill but this would require pumping on the superconducting target magnet and would result in significantly more helium consumption.
+So considering the helium conservative approach the requested count would be 4×10^{17} protons per calendar year on the polarized target.
+It is also necessary to include beam for unpolarized target measurements.
+This can be done while irradiating the fresh ND3 target material to be optimized for polarization.
+This can be done under much higher intensity when the superconducting target magnet is not energized.
+The total protons requested is 8×10^{17} per calendar year.